Editor's note: This article was originally published in July, and has been updated in December to reflect the year's continued health wins.

 Though it may seem like the most vulnerable populations will continue to suffer from health-related issues with no end in sight, there has been significant advancement in curbing disease outbreaks and ending stigma that prevents health concerns from being solved.

-As the world continues to fight COVID-19, here are six major health wins you may not have heard about that deserve celebration.
+As the world continues to fight COVID-19, here are eight major health wins you may not have heard about this year that deserve celebration.

-After a 70-year effort to eradicate malaria — which at one point resulted in 30 million cases annually — the WHO has officially declared China free of the infectious disease.
-Malaria is responsible for the death of hundreds of thousands of people in China, the world’s most populous nation, making the news a celebration of the country’s targeted public health campaign.
+After a 70-year effort to eradicate malaria — which at one point resulted in 30 million cases in the country annually — the WHO has officially declared China free of the infectious disease.
+Malaria is responsible for the deaths of hundreds of thousands of people in China, the world’s most populous nation, making the news a celebration of the country’s targeted public health campaign.

 For decades, public health officials in China worked to stop the spread of malaria through researching treatments and coordinating a nationwide malaria-prevention campaign, which includes reducing mosquito breeding grounds and distributing millions of insecticide-treated nets.
 These efforts have led to a substantial decrease in malaria cases, which allowed China to apply for the official WHO certification of malaria elimination in 2020 after recording zero indigenous cases the previous four years.